 The article described how Earth Day had become “opportunistic” and “materialistic”.
-Apparently, more and more companies are using Earth Day as a marketing opportunity to appear sustainable and eco-friendly in order to attract more customers.
-It’s a shame, as the original intent was meant as a push for change and to make a closer step towards sustainability.
+Apparently, more and more companies are using Earth Day as a marketing opportunity.
+Because so they try to appear sustainable and eco-friendly in order to attract more customers.
+It’s a shame, as the original intent was a push for change and to make a closer step towards sustainability.

 Greenwashing is a PR spin to appear more environmentally friendly than it is actually the case.

 Then I realized that companies don’t only do this with Earth Day.
 As it turns out, a lot of companies greenwash all the time.
 Greenwashing means that they make themselves seem environmentally or socially friendly to attract positive attention and ultimately customers, when in fact what they are doing or offering is not what they claim it to be.

 This is especially a big issue for organic produce.
 In America, a product hs the label organic when it has not been sprayed with synthetic fertilizers or pesticides, is not genetically modified and is free from antibiotics and growth hormones.
 However, a lot of organic products still have traces of pesticides based on organic compounds, which can still be just as harmful as synthetic compounds.
 In addition to that, greenhouse gas emissions from transportation are not considered.
 The reason is that most products come from abroad, such as sustainable rice from Thailand and organic coffee from Bolivia.